‘It’s In The Details’

 1925 and 1934 Ya-Lo Football Cards Overview

 The 1925 and 1934 Ya-Lo Football cards were part of a gaming set.
-Only two different card designs exist – one is blue for offensive cards and the other is orange for defensive cards.
+Only two different card designs exist – one is for offensive cards and the other is for defensive cards.

 Both cards are somewhat rare but very inexpensive – usually only a few dollars.
 Despite not depicting specific teams or players, at that price, these cards are well worth a pickup for pre-war football card collectors.
 While the cards themselves pop up from time to time for sale, finding the complete game is a much more difficult task.
 They are around and will occasionally surface at an auction, but are very tough to secure.

 In addition to the 1925 football game, Ya-Lo also created other games.
-In 1934, they issued another similar game and in 1940, they had a collegiate version.
+In 1934, they re-issued either the same exact game or a very similar game and in 1940, they had a collegiate version.

 1925 and 1934 Ya-Lo Football Game Checklist